5 reasons why your boss should send you to NCFL’s conference

 Past attendees of the Families Learning Conference have cited our wide range of sessions as the number one reason to attend our conference.
 Find sessions on early childhood education, adult education, family literacy, family engagement, libraries, digital resources, and policy and federal funding.

-Target your professional development by following a strand (or track) of sessions such as the Literacy Funders Network and Campaign for Grade-Level Reading.
+Target your professional development by following a strand (or track) of sessions such as early childhood education, adult education, and Campaign for Grade-Level Reading.

 2. Save 20% off an already reasonable registration rate with early bird pricing